An Ohio Yankee in Emperor Meiji's Court.

 Letters from Governor Utsumi Tadakatsu to Grant on August 23 and December 15 updated the status of the friendship trees: "The tree, which you planted in the public garden of this port, has met with good success and is growing more and more luxuriant.
 The monument for the same is now being prepared and it is my desire to be able to erect it shortly and to maintain it together with the tree." and later, "It gives me great pleasure to inform you that the Banyan tree planted by Mrs. Grant and yourself is growing fast and is in a most flourishing condition.
 The monument is erected near the middle of the group of trees, with the inscription engraved, after your autograph, and especial care will be taken that the monument may endure for myriads of years."
 (2)

 On June 26, Grant departed Nagasaki and sailed north to Hyogo Bay, anchoring there on June 30.
 However, due to a Cholera epidemic, he remained on board the USS Richmond.
-When the US Ambassador asked Grant to intercede for him and allow special privileges to break the quarantine, Grant refused, stating that he would in no way violate Japan's rules for public health.
-Grant himself had lived through many previous outbreaks and was inimitably familiar with how much more deadly they were than armies and war.
+When the US Ambassador asked Grant to intercede for him and allow special privileges to break the quarantine, Grant refused, stating that he would not violate Japan's public health rules.
+Grant had lived through many previous outbreaks and was inimitably familiar with how much more deadly they were than armies and war.

-The Japanese reciprocated Grant's admiration, perhaps in part to a similar experience between America and Japan at that time.
-While Grant had saved America during the Civil War and occupied the office of the President for eight years afterward, putting down smaller rebellions and expanding the economy and prestige of the nation, Japan by 1879 had only recently put down the rebellion led by Saigo Takamori, and discontent was still in evidence in Japan.
-America might have represented what was possible for Japan to achieve after a rebellious division, and Grant was the leader that made America whole again, both as General and President.
+The Japanese reciprocated Grant's admiration, perhaps partly due to a similar experience between America and Japan.
+While Grant had saved America during the Civil War and occupied the office of the President for eight years afterward, putting down smaller rebellions and expanding the economy and prestige of the nation, Japan by 1879 had only recently put down the rebellion led by Saigo Takamori.
+Discontent was still in evidence in Japan.
+America might have represented what Japan could achieve after a rebellious division, and Grant was the leader that made America whole again, both as General and President.

 This perspective is illustrated in a July 16 performance at the Shintomiza theater.
-Shibusawa Eichi and Fukushi Gen'ichiro invited Grant and his entourage to watch a unique arrangement that highlighted Grant's achievements by comparing it to the suppression of the 11th Century revolts…the Saigo revolt being too recent and sensitive an issue.
+Shibusawa Eichi and Fukushi Gen'ichiro invited Grant and his entourage to watch a unique arrangement that highlighted Grant's achievements by comparing them to the suppression of the 11th-century revolts…the Saigo revolt being too recent and sensitive an issue.
 Grant presented the theater owner, Mr. Morita Kanya, with a curtain and received antique Japanese saddles in return.

 The cooperative mood of the time was also illustrated by the development of Japan's first frontier in Hokkaido.
 Kuroda Kiyotaka wrote to Grant describing the evolution of Hokkaido with cooperation from American General Horace Capron under the new Ministry of Colonization.
-(5) It is interesting to note that Americans were debating on creating a canal in Central America, speculation that Grant was asked to weigh in on and perhaps lead.
+(5) Americans debated creating a canal in Central America, speculating that Grant was asked to weigh in on and perhaps lead.
 While in Japan, letters reached Grant informing him of the latest developments in the plan.
-Eventually, the Panama Canal would solidify America as a Pacific power, but ironically bring it into direct competition and conflict with Japan.
-The story of how the US went from partner to competitor of the Japanese takes a few decades, but, ironically, here the seeds are sown even as cooperation and mutual admiration was at its high watermark of Grant's visit.
+Eventually, the Panama Canal would solidify America as a Pacific power, but ironically, it would bring it into direct competition and conflict with Japan.
+The story of how the US went from partner to competitor of the Japanese takes a few decades, but, ironically, here, the seeds are sown even as cooperation and mutual admiration were at their high watermark of Grant's visit.
 (6)

-Perhaps the most striking contrast in the late 19th Century vs. early 20th Century posture of the US towards Japan comes from examining the dialogue between Grant and Emperor Meiji.
+Perhaps the most striking contrast in the US's posture towards Japan in the late 19th Century and early 20th Century comes from examining the dialogue between Grant and Emperor Meiji.

-On August 10 at Hama Rikiu, Emperor Meiji, according to Young, Chernow, and other historians, rose from his regal Dias and approached Grant to shake his hand in the style of Americans, something never done before.
-Emperor Meiji's unprecedented action was a clear demonstration of the investment Japan was willing to make in parting with their tradition to be seen as Western, and by extension, "modern."
+According to Young, Chernow, and other historians, on August 10 at Hama Rikiu, Emperor Meiji rose from his regal Dias and approached Grant to shake his hand in the style of Americans, something never done before.
+Emperor Meiji's unprecedented action demonstrated Japan's investment in parting with its tradition to be seen as Western and, by extension, "modern."
 Grant, for his part, was remarkably frank with the Emperor and spoke to him honestly and as a friend.

-The transcripts of Grant and Emperor Meijis discussion are valuable for noting the views of Grant's when compared to later American leaders.
-In some ways his views are significantly ahead of their time and transcended the more venal ideas developing in Eastern academic halls.
+The transcripts of Grant and Emperor Meiji's discussion are valuable for noting Grant's views compared to later American leaders.
+In some ways, his views were significantly ahead of their time and transcended the more venal ideas developing in Eastern academic halls.
 This contrast with later American leaders such as Teddy Roosevelt, Woodrow Wilson, and Franklin Roosevelt is especially stark.
-But in 1879, Grant's perspectives were of an older and traditional American mindset, and that comes through in his discussion with the Emperor of Japan.
+However, in 1879, Grant's perspectives were of an older and traditional American mindset, and that comes through in his discussion with the Emperor of Japan.

-On unfavorably bias Western press reports regarding Japan and other Asian countries:
+On unfavorably biased Western press reports regarding Japan and other Asian countries:

 "I have found but few newspapers or periodicals that are capable or willing to reason things upon common footing between the Asiatics, and European and American. . .
 All the western officials, except very few, are the same.
 Whatever is their interest, they advocate it without regard to the right of China or Japan.
 Sometimes my blood boils to see this unfairness and selfishness."
 (7)

-Grant, the General the led the Army which freed the slaves, and the President that fought the Democratic KKK street armies attempts to re-instate it, noted that Japan should avoid a type of slavery to the West by taking loans.
+Grant, the General who led the Army that freed the enslaved people and the President who fought the Democratic KKK street armies' attempts to re-instate it, noted that Japan should avoid a type of slavery to the West by taking loans.
 Grant noted a nation that takes loans from the West "becomes enslaved to the principal.
 Indeed none can feel more humiliated than he!" and nations such as Egypt, Spain, and Turkey were now helpless to other nations that had loaned them money in their desperation to modernize.
-Grant also noted how other colonial governments would try to create friction between Japan and China so as to gain control via war loans:
+Grant also noted how other colonial governments would try to create friction between Japan and China to gain control via war loans:

 "You are doubtless aware that some nations are very desirous to loan money to weaker nations whereby they might establish their supremacy and exercise undue influence over them.
 They lend money to gain political power.
 They are ever seeking the opportunity to loan.
 They would be glad, therefore, to see Japan and China the only nations in Asia that are even partially free from foreign rule or dictation, at war with each other so that they might loan them their own terms and dictate to them the internal policy which they should pursue."

-Grant then went on to bring up the subject of the Loo Choo islands (Okinawa) that Prince Kung of the Manchurian Empire (present-day China) had requested Grants intercession with Japan.
-Grant noted the issue itself was one that only those versed in the historical realities of the islands and relationships should comment and advise on.
-His only wish was that war be avoided if at all possible, as this would serve only foreign interests.
+Grant then brought up the subject of the Loo Choo islands (Okinawa).
+Prince Kung of the Manchurian Empire (present-day China) had requested Grant's intercession with Japan.
+Grant noted the issue itself was one that only those versed in the historical realities of the islands and relationships should comment on and advise on.
+His only wish was that war be avoided if possible, as this would serve only foreign interests.
 Grant went so far as to present this view to Emperor Meiji by saying,

 ". . . so far as you can avoid it, the intervention of a foreign power.
 European powers have no interests in Asia, so far I can judge from their diplomacy, that do not involve the humiliation and subjugation of the Asiatic people.
 Their diplomacy is always selfish, and a quarrel between China and Japan would be regarded by them as a quarrel that might ensue to their own advantage."

 How different in the coming decades when America gave up the initial anti-colonial attitudes and true racial equality.
-Grant and his "Stalwart Republicans" from the Civil War years and it's immediate aftermath had struggled for over a decade to free black Americans, enable them by the Constitutional amendments to have equal rights under the law, and achieve the right to vote, represent all Americans black and white in government, etc. Now Grant was carrying this principle that he had fought for decades to Asia and Japan.
+Grant and his "Stalwart Republicans" from the Civil War years and its immediate aftermath had struggled for over a decade to free black Americans, enable them by the Constitutional amendments to have equal rights under the law, and achieve the right to vote, represent all Americans black and white in government, etc. Grant carried this principle, which he had fought for decades in Asia and Japan.
 It is tragic that in only a few years, inheritors of the KKK legacy that Grant fought against would be in power and turn the racial animus once reserved for blacks upon the Japanese.

 On the development of Japan's future parliamentary Diet system: